 A 2012 L’Oreal Research & Innovation Study found that kombucha extract was "beneficial to the skin, helping to maintain moisture and elasticity so it appears more even in tone and texture."

 As anyone who uses GO!
 Kombucha’s vinegar (available from our online shop) will know it makes a great toner (tip: soak in a flannel and place over your face covering the forehead down to nostril level and leave for 20 minutes as the acids slough off dead skin cells to reveal radiant new skin beneath).

-In America kombucha-related skin renewal formulas are gaining momentum, so much so that The Huffington Post recently saw fit to recommend their seven favorite beauty products using the fermented tea as follows:
+In America kombucha-related skin renewal formulas are gaining momentum, so much so that The Huffington Post recently recommend their seven favorite beauty products using the fermented tea:

 1 Marie Veronique Organics Treatment Serum $90, MVOrganics.com Blended with vitamin B5, niacinamide, argan oil and kombucha extract, this facial serum helps to reduce acne breakouts and control oil buildup.

 2 Murad Pore & Line Minimizing Hydrator $50, Sephora.com I was already a huge fan of this lightweight moisturizer before taking a closer look at its ingredients label.
 It leaves your irritated skin calm and virtually poreless.

 3 Avalon Organics Lavender Luminosity Revitalizing Eye Gel $20, Walgreens.com You can rest assured dabbing this gel onto your puffy and dark under-eyes knowing that it's free of parabens, synthetic colours and fragrances.
 Instead, you'll get a soothing mix, including aloe vera and lavender.